All Episodes

 Here's what Obama's trying to accomplish.

-And uh here's what Hillary's trying to accomplish.
+And here's what Hillary's trying to accomplish.

-That you know, we all know what Obama has to do here.
+You know, we all know what Obama has to do here.

 What Obama has to do is be a foil for Hillary.

-By the way, uh, ladies and gentlemen, I don't know if you've seen this or not, but a new study has just come out.
+By the way, ladies and gentlemen, I don't know if you've seen this or not, but a new study has just come out.

 And according to this study, the daily commute is not nearly as stressful as we all thought.

-Uh we know this because they've taken polls of people who engage in a daily commute.
+We know this because they've taken polls of people who engage in a daily commute.

 I have always chosen to live where I don't have a commute.